oeholmen/UVIScript/README.md

 The sequencers are a lot of fun!
 I recommend checking them out.
 ## Usage
-To use these scripts, download the code (Code->Download Zip), and load the script you want to use with the default script processor in UVI Falcon. *NOTE* The "includes" folder must be placed in your "Falcon/UVIScripts" folder.
+To use these scripts, download the code (Code->Download Zip), and load the script you want to use with the default script processor in UVI Falcon.

+*NOTE:* The "includes" folder must be placed in your "Falcon/UVIScripts" folder.
 The other scripts can be in any location you choose.
 ### Effects
 Effects for incoming note events.
 ### Generators